estuary/docs/reductions/README.rst

 Sets can also be sorted arrays, which are ordered using a provide ``key`` extractor.
 Keys are given as one or more JSON pointers, each relative to the item.
+As with "merge", arrays must be pre-sorted and de-duplicated by the key, and set reductions always maintain this invariant

 Use a key extractor of [""] to apply the natural ordering of scalar values.

-Whether arrays or objects are used, the selected type must always be consistent across the "add" / "intersect" / "remove" terms of both sides of the reduction.
+Whether array or object types are used, the type must always be consistent across the "add" / "intersect" / "remove" terms of both sides of the reduction.